vectordotdev/vector/docs/usage/configuration/transforms/tokenizer.md

 ---
-description: tokenize a field's value by splitting on white space and zipping the tokens with ordered field names
+description: tokenize a field's value by splitting on white space, ignoring special wrapping characters, and zipping the tokens into ordered field names
 ---

 <!---